-Moriwaki had just come out of an abusive relationship, one that had left her not only cynical about love, but also finding it difficult to talk about anything besides her ex.
-Victims of abuse are often completely consumed by the person who is abusing them—and that can stay with you longer after the relationship and the abuse stops.
+Moriwaki had just come out of an abusive relationship, one that had left her not only cynical about love but also finding it difficult to talk about anything besides her ex.
+Victims of abuse are often completely consumed by the person who is abusing them—and that can stay with you long after the relationship and the abuse stops.
 "He was verbally abusive towards me, often telling me I was fat, ugly, & stupid," she wrote.
 "His anger continued to escalate until one day he punched a hole in the wall.
 I realized it was only a matter of time before his abuse turned physical, and I left."
 And leaving is such a strong, difficult step to take.
 But what happens after?

 With two kids and residual feelings for her ex, Moriwaki understandably had trouble moving on.
 After attempts at online dating didn’t go as planned, she decided to take a break—and a big step back.
-It turned out to the best thing for her—two years later and in a better head space, she decided to try it again.
+It turned out to the best thing for her—two years later, and in a better headspace, she decided to try it again.
 That’s how she met Guy.
 “I realized early on that Guy was different,” she wrote.
 “He’s funny, genuine, and easy to love.
 But then again, I became someone different.
 We've now been together for 3 years and just got married this summer.”
 Moriwaki’s story shows that you can find love, happiness, and contentment after an abusive relationship.
 But if you’re just coming out of one, that can feel like an impossible task.
 Here’s what you need to remember.